Ireland’s capital was founded by Vikings in 841 AD, but the weird and wonderful facts about Dublin go far beyond longships and raids.

 Napoleon’s exile on the remote island of St Helena is well documented.
 He was cared for by a Dublin doctor, Barry Edward O’Meara.
 The doctor could speak both French and Italian, no doubt leading to some interesting conversations with his patient.

 As a token of his appreciation, Napoleon gave the doctor his toothbrush and other mementos before his death in 1821.
 This is no ordinary Oral-B disposable however.
-The silver gilt handle even has the letter N stamped into the design.
-See it for yourself on display at the Royal College of Physicians of Ireland.

-1. St. Valentine is buried in Dublin
+7. St. Valentine remains are buried in Dublin

 The Whitefriar Street Church in Dublin is the final resting place of a casket containing St Valentine’s relics.
 He was a revered 3rd century saint who was executed and buried in Rome.